leinlin/Miku-LuaProfiler/README.md

 ##

 #### Menu in Game
-In press `ESC` or touch `four fingers` in screen to show this menu,you can change ip to connect and show more details of profiler info</br>
+Press `ESC` or touch `four fingers` in screen to show this menu,you can change ip to connect and show more details of profiler info</br>
 ![](doc/menu.png)</br>